 The relapse rate amongst recovering addicts and alcoholics who cease treatment immediately after inpatient drug rehab is significantly higher than those who continue with a long-term addiction treatment program—almost 60 percent of those who complete treatment relapse within the first year of sobriety.
-Relapse prevention programs offer a structure to help prevent this and guide them in the early days of recovery.
+Relapse prevention programs offer a structure to help prevent this and guide them in the early recovery days.

-At Lighthouse Recovery Institute, we do incorporate extensive and detailed relapse prevention courses and education into our drug treatment program.
-As part of a continued aftercare plan, we firmly believe that relapse prevention is essential to maintained and meaningful recovery.
+At Lighthouse Recovery Institute, we incorporate extensive and detailed relapse prevention courses and education into our drug treatment program.
+As part of a continued aftercare plan, we firmly believe that relapse prevention is essential to maintain and meaningful recovery.

 During drug rehab, we introduce our patients to the 12-step method while they are in treatment, familiarizing them with the literature and the program’s basic structure in general.
 We also provide transportation to and from local 12-step and Smart Recovery meetings, allowing them to become further acquainted with the recovery program they will be expected to participate in and encourage them to develop meaningful relationships with others in recovery.
 This community integration component allows for positive peer support systems to be built while in primary treatment.

 We recommend that all of our patients remain involved with some addiction recovery program immediately following their graduation from inpatient treatment or outpatient treatment.
-This involvement typically comes in integrated participation in a 12-step program, such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or any other similarly structured 12-step fellowships.
+This involvement typically comes in integrated participation in a 12-step program, such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or other similarly structured 12-step fellowships.

 The Stages of Relapse

 Relapse is a gradual process of several stages that ends with the individual engaging in using a substance.